 All children receive a homeroom assignment.
 In elementary schools, this is the room where a child spends most of his/her day.
 Room assignments are determined by the principal, with consultation from the teachers.
-Due to the complexity of scheduling, parent requests are not permitted.
 Variables which are considered include:

 - 1. Separating those students who do not work well together - 2.
 Using academic grades in reading and mathematics to ensure heterogeneous classrooms - 3.
 Allowing for the range of learning styles - 4.
-Creating classes which permit flexibility for scheduling students who have special needs
+Creating classes which permit flexibility for scheduling students who have special needs.